-19 Response options are not implemented in a vacuum and rely on knowledge production and socio-20 economic and cultural strategies and approaches embedded within them to be successful.
-For 21 example, it is well known that "Weak grassroots institutions characterised by low capacity, failure to 22 exploit collective capital and poor knowledge sharing and access to information, are common barriers 23 to sustainable land management and improved food security" (Oloo and Omondi 2017).
-Achieving 24 broad goals such as reduced poverty or sustainable land management requires conducive enabling 25 conditions, such as attention to gender issues and the involvement of stakeholders, like indigenous 26 peoples, as well as attention to governance, including adaptive governance, stakeholder engagement, 27 and institutional facilitation (see section 6.4.4.3).
-These enabling conditions - such as gender-28 sensitive programming or community-based solutions - are not categorised as individual response 29 options in subsequent sections of this chapter because they are conditions that can potentially help 30 improve all response options when used in tandem to produce more sustainable outcomes.
-Chapter 7 31 picks up on these themes and discusses the ways various policies to implement response options have 32 tried to minimise unwanted social and economic impacts on participants in more depth, through 33 deeper analysis of concepts such as citizen science and adaptive governance.
-Here we simply note the 34 importance of assessing the contexts within which response options will be delivered, as no two 35 situations are the same, and no single response option is likely to be a 'silver bullet' to solve all landclimate problems, as each option comes with potential challenges and trade-offs (section 6.2), barriers 36 37 to implementation (section 6.4.1), interactions with other sectors of society (section 6.4.3), and

-38 potential environmental limitations (section 6.4.4).
+Response options are not implemented in a vacuum and rely on knowledge production and socioeconomic and cultural strategies and approaches embedded within them to be successful.
+For example, it is well known that "Weak grassroots institutions characterised by low capacity, failure to exploit collective capital and poor knowledge sharing and access to information, are common barriers to sustainable land management and improved food security" (Oloo and Omondi 2017).
+Achieving broad goals such as reduced poverty or sustainable land management requires conducive enabling conditions, such as attention to gender issues and the involvement of stakeholders, like indigenous peoples, as well as attention to governance, including adaptive governance, stakeholder engagement, and institutional facilitation (see section 6.5.4.3).
+These enabling conditions - such as gendersensitive programming or community-based solutions - are not categorised as individual response options in subsequent sections of this chapter because they are conditions that can potentially help improve all response options when used in tandem to produce more sustainable outcomes.
+Chapter 7 picks up on these themes and discusses the ways various policies to implement response options have tried to minimise unwanted social and economic impacts on participants in more depth, through deeper analysis of concepts such as citizen science and adaptive governance.
+Here we simply note the importance of assessing the contexts within which response options will be delivered, as no two situations are the same, and no single response option is likely to be a 'silver bullet' to solve all landclimate problems, as each option comes with potential challenges and trade-offs (section 6.3), barriers to implementation (section 6.5.1), interactions with other sectors of society (section 6.5.3), and potential environmental limitations (section 6.5.4).

-39 6.1.3 Challenges and response options in current and historical interventions
+6.2.3 Challenges and response options in current and historical interventions

-40 Land-based systems are exposed to multiple overlapping challenges including climate change 41 (adaptation and mitigation), desertification (Chapter 3), land degradation (Chapter 4) and food 42 insecurity (Chapter 5), as well as loss of biodiversity, ground water stress (from over-abstraction) and 43 water quality.
-The spatial distribution of these individual land-based challenges is shown in Figure 44 6.2, based on recent studies and using the following indicators:
+- Land-based systems are exposed to multiple overlapping challenges including climate change (adaptation and mitigation), desertification (Chapter 3), land degradation (Chapter 4) and food - 42 insecurity (Chapter 5), as well as loss of biodiversity, ground water stress (from over-abstraction) and - 43 water quality.
+The spatial distribution of these individual land-based challenges is shown in Figure - 44 6.2, based on recent studies and using the following indicators: